TovarishFin/cody-lamson/data/frameworks/firebase.md

 ---
 framework: Firebase
 experience: 1 year
+weight: 0
 ---

+## Experience
-Have used as BaaS as well as database for nodeJS.
+I have used Firebase as a BaaS as well as a database for nodeJS.
 Extensive experience in integration with Polymer and user authentication.
-Experience in push notifications and offline functionality.
+Experience in push notifications and offline functionality as well.